 What is Email Segmentation?

-Email segmentation is a technique of dividing email lists based on subscriber characteristics like age, gender, location, purchase history, email engagement, and more.
+Email segmentation is a technique of dividing email lists based on customer characteristics like age, gender, location, purchase history, email engagement, and more.

-This way, you can automate email campaigns to match the unique characteristics of every segment and send emails that resonate with the customers’ needs and interests.
+With segmentation in email marketing, you can send automated email marketing campaigns to match the unique characteristics of every customer and resonate with the customers’ needs and interests.

 What is the difference between email segmentation and personalization?